 - What do you like about working with us?

-- Have you tried any other products or services?
+- Have you tried any of our other products and services?

 - Did you work with any specific people you’d like to mention?

-- How do we compare to other services you’ve tried?
+- How do we compare to other services you have tried?

 - Are there any tips you would offer others about our business?

 I would really appreciate your review.
-The more detail you can provide, the better, but we’d love to shortened punch review as well if you’re short on time or inspiration.
+The more detail you can provide, the better, but a short and punchy review is equally appreciated if you’re short on time or inspiration.

 I think this template might help you to get more detailed reviews.
 It’ll encourage people to talk about the specific products, and maybe even mention the city.
 That stuff could potentially give you an additional ranking boost that you weren’t getting before.